 We have lost track of how many nonprofits write to our team hoping to hire a grant writer, only to find out they’re not quite ready to start writing grants.
+Grant readiness, then, becomes an important factor.

 The truth is, most grant funders want to see a few years of financial stability (with audited financials and Form 990s), a history of accomplishments, a robust board of directors, and well-developed programs.
 New and start-up nonprofits may not be there just yet.